Nicki Karimipour

 Altmetrics Details PMC Citations indicate the number of times the publication was cited by articles in PubMed Central, and the Altmetric score represents citations in news articles and social media.
 (Note that publications are often cited in additional ways that are not shown here.)
 Fields are based on how the National Library of Medicine (NLM) classifies the publication's journal and might not represent the specific topic of the publication.
 Translation tags are based on the publication type and the MeSH terms NLM assigns to the publication.
 Some publications (especially newer ones and publications not in PubMed) might not yet be assigned Field or Translation tags.)
 Click a Field or Translation tag to filter the publications.

-1. VaccinateLA: Protocol for a Community-based Public Health Vaccination Campaign in Los Angeles' Black and Latino Communities.
+1. Community-Based Public Health Vaccination Campaign (VaccinateLA) in Los Angeles' Black and Latino Communities: Protocol for a Participatory Study.
 JMIR Res Protoc.
-2023 Feb 07.
-Kipke M, Karimipour N, Wolfe N, Orechwa A, Stoddard L, Rubio-Diaz M, North G, Dezfuli G, Murphy S, Phelps A, Kagan J, De La Haye K, Perry C, Baezconde-Garbanati L. PMID: 36757953.
+2023 Feb 20; 12:e40161.
+Kipke MD, Karimipour N, Wolfe N, Orechwa A, Stoddard L, Rubio-Diaz M, North G, Dezfuli G, Murphy S, Phelps A, Kagan J, De La Haye K, Perry C, Baezconde-Garbanati L. PMID: 36757953; PMCID: PMC9989912.

 View in: PubMed Mentions: